-The industrial shoreline in Indiana was the
+The industrial shoreline in Indiana was the first place salmon were caught in the Great Lakes. |

 One year old, fingerling coho salmon were stocked into the Great Lakes in northern Lake Michigan in 1966.
 If they would live and prosper was unknown.
 Where the salmon would go was unknown.
 As far as anyone could guess, their fate could possibly remain unknown for two more years when any that did survive would hopefully return to where they were stocked as mature adults.
 It didn’t take that long.